friflo/Friflo.Json.Fliox/README.md

     - no heap allocations if possible
     - no noise in `.ToString()` methods while debugging - only relevant state.
       E.g. instances of `FlioxClient`, `EntitySet<,>`, `FlioxHub` and `EntityDatabase`
-    - no astonishment using the API.
+    - no surprise of API behavior.
       See [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)
 - extensibility
     - support custom database adapters aka providers